hukevinxiaochen/fs-react-bp/README.markdown

   * `babel-loader`
   * `@babel/preset-react`
 * runs on heroku dyno as long as a valid heroku remote is available
+  * uses a deploy script that will deploy to the heroku dyno with `yarn/npm deploy`
 * starts in production with `start` script
-* uses a deploy script

 # Usage